(Juice – Salsa – Sauces – Tomatoes with Okra)

 Quantity: An average of 12 pounds of tomatoes and 4 pounds of okra or zucchini is needed to make 7 quarts.
 An average of 7 pounds of tomatoes and 2½ pounds of okra or zucchini is needed for 9 pints.

 Procedure: Wash tomatoes and okra or zucchini.
 Dip tomatoes in boiling water 30 to 60 seconds or until skins split.
 Then dip in cold water, slip off skins and remove cores and quarter.
 Trim stems from okra and slice into 1-inch pieces or leave whole.
-Slice or cube zucchini if used.
+Slice or cube zucchini if it is used.
 You may also add four or five pearl onions or two ¼-inch thick onion slices to each jar.

 Bring tomatoes to a boil and simmer 10 minutes.
 Add okra or zucchini and boil gently 5 minutes more.
 Add 1 teaspoon of salt for each quart to the jars, if desired.
 Fill hot jars with hot mixture, leaving 1-inch headspace.
 Remove air bubbles.
 Wipe jar rims.
 Adjust lids and process